Government House, Wellington: Residence

 The current residence, in Newtown, was designed in an eclectic style in the manner of a half-timbered Tudor mansion.
 As it was intended to evoke a large English country house, the house's rooms were designed in a range of styles—from Elizabethan to Tudor, to Georgian and Regency.
 Throughout the house are examples of what was considered good taste at the time: marble fireplaces, parquet floors, oak panelling, Mahogany doors, leadlight windows, bronze electric light fixtures and neo-Georgian plasterwork ceilings.
 Various portraits of successive governors and other significant people are displayed along with a collection of New Zealand art, some of which has been donated by previous governors.
 The house covers 4200 m2.

 Many of the rooms are set aside for official state occasions—for example, two dining rooms, a ballroom, a conservatory and drawing rooms.
 Government House is where the governor-general confers with the leader of the New Zealand Government, hosts foreign dignitaries, and performs the functions of New Zealand's head of state, as the representative of the monarch of New Zealand.
 The residence is also open to the public, running free tours of the state rooms throughout the year.

 As a result of renovations undertaken in the early 2000s, new carpets were provided for the public reception rooms.
-These are large artworks in their own right.
-The Carpets and rugs were designed by several New Zealand artists; Gavin Chilcott, Andrew McLeod, Tim Main and John Bevan Ford.
+The carpets and rugs were designed by several New Zealand artists; Gavin Chilcott, Andrew McLeod, Tim Main and John Bevan Ford.
 The weaving was done by the carpet manufacturer Dilana, in association with Athfield Architects.
-The design of the Drawing Room carpet by Gavin Chilcott is derived from the silver fern.
+The design of the drawing room carpet by Gavin Chilcott is derived from the silver fern.
 Of particular interest is the spectacular kowhaiwhai pattern, composed into a huge single composition 4 m x without a repeat, was designed by Andrew McLeod and inspired by Theo Schoon's drawings of Māori designs.
-This pattern was produced in three different colour-ways and appears in several of the Reception Rooms.
+This pattern was produced in three different colour-ways and appears in several of the reception rooms.